-Class Mtgs: MWF 10:40-11:30
+Class Meetings: Tu 10:40-11:30 & Th 10:40-12:35 Grader: Hélio A. Alves

-Grader: Marianne Quijano
+Class Location: Keene-Flint 119 Prof. Guerra's Office Hours: Tu 12:30-2:00 PM

-Class Location: Keene Flint 121
+Prof. Guerra's Office: Keene-Flint 218

-Prof. Guerra's Office Hours: M 1:00-3:00 PM Prof. Guerra's Office: Keene-Flint 218
+and the submission of a fully developed prospectus for an individual research project,

-• to assess the silences, messages, implications and arguments embedded in primary sources
+students learn:

-- to take notes on sources, including secondary sources, and make use of them for constructing historical, scholarly arguments - to understand the differences between autobiography and biography, oral history and oral interviews, memoirs and memory - to conduct research by using library databases of academic journals, government documents and book collections available on-line and in the Latin American & Caribbean Collections of Smathers Library East - to conduct research in archives of Smathers Library East - to produce a research prospectus that adheres to the following definition: A prospectus is a paper that explains and substantiates a research project through a narrative description of the project's key questions, of the relevance to the period analyzed and of the methods involved in collecting and analyzing the sources.
+- to engage in close textual readings of primary sources - to assess the silences, messages, implications and arguments embedded in primary sources - to take notes on sources, including secondary sources, and make use of them for constructing historical, scholarly arguments - to understand the differences between autobiography and biography, oral history and oral interviews, memoirs and memory - to conduct research by using library databases of academic journals, government documents and book collections available on-line and in the Latin American & Caribbean Collections of Smathers Library East - to conduct research in archives of Smathers Library East - to produce a research prospectus that adheres to the following definition: A prospectus is a paper that explains and substantiates a research project through a narrative description of the project's key questions, of the relevance to the period analyzed and of the methods involved in collecting and analyzing the sources.
 [See pp. 13-14 for requirements]